yasoob/intermediatePython/decorators.rst

-Note: ``@wraps`` takes a function to be decorated and adds the functionality of copying over the function name, docstring, arguments list, etc. This allows to access the pre-decorated function's properties in the decorator.
+Note: ``@wraps`` takes a function to be decorated and adds the functionality of copying over the function name, docstring, arguments list, etc. This allows us to access the pre-decorated function's properties in the decorator.

 Use-cases: